dpinela/DeathsDoor.Randomizer/README.md

 [biecfg]: https://github.com/BepInEx/BepInEx.ConfigurationManager

+# Hash

+In multiplayer settings, like races or co-op games, it may be necessary to verify that all players are on identical seeds.
+For this purpose, the randomizer calculates a hash based on all its item placements, which can be consulted at the phone booth in Hall of Doors, near the start of the game.
+It appears formatted as a phone number of the form (N) NNN NNN NNN.

 # Logic

-The logic for this randomizer is in the `Randomizer/Logic` directory, in three
+The base logic for this randomizer is in the `Randomizer/Logic` directory, in three
 files:

 - locations.txt - contains logic for all randomizable locations, plus flower pots.